Healthy You - Every Day

 Convenience is key

-“While each pregnancy is different, you can generally expect to see your OB-GYN every four to six weeks with more frequent visits toward the end of your pregnancy,” Flicker says.
+“While each pregnancy is different, you can generally expect to see your OB-GYN every four to six weeks with more frequent visits toward the end of your pregnancy,” Dr. Flicker says.
 With more than 25 convenient locations, LVHN makes it easy to receive care close to where you live and work.

 “Having the right team can help provide reassurance and joy during your unique and special pregnancy and childbirth experience.” - Amanda Flicker, MD